 When to Call the Doctor

 - The prescribed antihistamine medicine does not relieve the itching.

-- Your child develops hives after being stung by an insect or after eating a certain food.
-He may need an EpiPen® to prevent a more serious reaction next time.
+- Your child develops hives after being stung by an insect or after taking a new medicine or eating a certain food.
+He may need an EpiPen® to treat a more serious reaction next time.